 6) Nootropic Effects

 Some people use ibutamoren as a nootropic because it acts on the ghrelin receptor, which has nootropic effects.
 You can read more about these effects in the post on ghrelin.
-Science is, however, yet to study if and how ibutamoren affects cognitive performance.
+Science is, however, yet to determine if and how ibutamoren affects cognitive performance.

-- Ibutamoren increases IGF-1, which is known to improve memory and learning [R, R].
+- Increasing IGF-1, which improves memory and learning [17, 18]

-7) Growth Hormone Deficiency
+7) Combats Growth Hormone Deficiency

-8) Wound Healing and Tissue Regeneration
+8) May Support Wound Healing and Tissue Regeneration

 There are individual reports of ibutamoren being helpful, but scientific studies are lacking.

-In elderly patients with hip fracture, ibutamoren elevated blood pressure, blood glucose and HbA1c, and there were cases of congestive heart failure [R].
-The patients experiencing congestive heart failure were over 80 and had a history of prior heart failure .
+In elderly patients with hip fracture, ibutamoren elevated blood pressure, blood glucose and HbA1c, and there were cases of congestive heart failure.
+The patients who experienced congestive heart failure were over 80 and had a history of prior heart failure .

 As an anabolic, ibutamoren should be avoided if you have cancer.
 Both growth hormone and IGF-1 may promote cancer growth .